P-p-H-d/mlib/README.md

 #### Created methods

-The following methods are automatically and properly created by the previous macros.
+The following types are automatically defined by the previous definition macro with 'name' if not provided by the user:
-In the following methods, name stands for the name given to the macro that is used to identify the type.

 ##### name\_t